 Adding custom CSS to your Views

-Enter your custom CSS in the Custom CSS field.
+- Enter your CSS in the Custom CSS field.

-GravityView has placeholders (since 2.50) that are automatically replaced with View-specific values when the CSS is output.
-This makes it easy to write styles that target only a specific View.
+GravityView provides three placeholders that are automatically replaced with View-specific values when the page loads.
+Use these to write CSS that targets only this View.

 |---|---|---|